 All ecommerce sellers know that expanding their business to other countries is one of the most important steps to securing the future of their business.
 With the implementation of the new EU VAT Ecommerce Package a matter of hours away, it seems a great time to take a look at VAT registration in Europe.
 One of the best countries to expand your business into is France.
-France is the third biggest ecommerce in Europe and should be a consideration for any ecommerce seller looking to expand their business.
+France is the third biggest ecommerce market in Europe and should be a consideration for any ecommerce seller looking to expand their business.
 So, without further ado, here’s our guide to French VAT registration.
 You can also find our VAT registration guide for Germany here.

 Why Register For VAT In France?